Dynamic via-points and improved spatial generalization for online trajectory planning with Dynamic Movement Primitives: Simulations

 \section{Simulations}

-In the following we compare the DMP produced with the proposed generalization, henceforth referred as DMP$^{++}$, with the classical DMP, as well as other variations that have been proposed in the literature.
-We further demonstrate and comment on the effects of adaptation to external signals, via-points and also including kinematic limits (inequality constraints) using the proposed generalization with \cite{Antosidi_DMP_constr_2022}.
+In the following we compare the DMP produced with the proposed spatial generalization, henceforth referred as DMP$^{++}$, with the classical DMP, as well as other SoA variations that have been proposed in the literature.
+We further demonstrate and comment on the effects of adaptation to dynamic via-points and also including kinematic limits (inequality constraints) using the proposed generalization with \cite{Antosidi_DMP_constr_2022}.
 Unless stated otherwise, in all cases, based on \remarkref{remark:infeasibility_epsilon} and in the spirit that higher priority should be placed on the initial and final position constraints followed by the via-point constraints and then the previous state constraints, we chose $\epsilon$ $10^{-9}$ for the initial and final position, $10^{-7}$ for the initial and final velocity and acceleration constraints, $10^{-7}$ for via-points and $10^{-6}$, $10^{-6}$, $10^{-4}$, for the previous state constraint.
 Notice that violation of the previous state constraint generates a discontinuous acceleration in the DMP \eqref{eq:GMP_tf_sys}, which will be larger the bigger the error in the equality constraint is.
+For via-points, the phase variable assigned at a via-point $\vect{y}_v$ is determined as $s_v = \text{argmin}_{s_k}\norm{\vect{y}_s(s_k) - \vect{y}_v}$, where $s_k$ in uniformly sampled in $(s, 1]$ taking $80$ points, where $s$ is the current value of the phase variable.